cicada-solvers/libergo/LWH.md

 # LWH - Large Web Hash
 ## Large Web Hash - Brute Force Description
 The Large Web Hash (LWH) is a hash that is used in the Liber Primus on page 56 (https://uncovering-cicada.fandom.com/wiki/PAGE_56).
-The hash is a 512 hash that is generated from some we don't know at this time.
+The hash is a 512-bit hash that is generated from something we don't know at this time.

 Since we do not know what the source of the has is, we are going to have to brute for the byte arrays to fine one that fits the hash.